SolidLabResearch/miravi-a-linked-data-viewer/README.md

         ... any other field that can be used in the Comunica query engine https://comunica.dev/docs/query/advanced/context/ },
       "sourcesIndex": {
-        "url": "URL of the RDF resource acting as an index file for more sources over which the query should be executed", "subject": "Optional subject to restrict the index to", "predicate": "Optional predicate to restrict the index to" },
+        "url": "URL of the publicly available RDF resource acting as an index file for more sources over which the query should be executed", "queryLocation": "Path to the location, relative to 'queryFolder', of the (auxiliary) query that yields the sources from above RDF resource"
+      },
       "variables": {
         "variableExampleString": ["\"String1\"", "\"String2\""],